Career options with a Bachelor of Psychological Science or similar.

 The demand for psychology degrees among Australian employers is moderate.
 Despite the popularity of the discipline, the high supply of graduates exceeds the number of job opportunities specifically requiring a Bachelor of Psychology.

-According to the 2022 Graduate Outcomes Survey, only 72% of undergraduate psychology students secured full-time employment soon after graduation.
-This rate is 6.5 percentage points below the average for all university graduates.
+According to the Graduate Outcomes Survey, only 72.7% of undergraduate psychology students entering the job market secured full-time employment soon after graduation.
+Among all graduates, 79% of bachelor graduates found full-time employment in 2023.

 How Much Does a Bachelor of Psychology Make?